Everyone's feeling the financial pinch. Here's how to cut your medical costs drastically, without compromising your health.

 Be pharmacy-wise.
 Ask for a cash discount, and don't buy things in bulk, especially if they expire quickly.
 Choose a pharmacy that is linked online to your medical scheme - it is just so much more convenient.

 Look at generics.
-Generic medications are often exactly the same as the real (read expensive) thing.
+Generic medications are often exactly the same as the brand medication.
 You can get the same medication, often at half the price, if you buy generics.
 This will increase the time you may take to reach your claim limits in certain categories of your medical scheme, leaving you covered for so much longer.
 What to ask your GP or pharmacist.
+Many schemes have medicine formularies, specifying which medications they will pay for.

 Take your own supplies to the hospital.
 Find out in advance what you will need – tablets, cotton wool, bandages, antiseptic – and take them with you.
 Hospitals are notorious for charging you for a whole packet of earbuds if you used only three of them.